Dunseith Land Port of Entry

-The port was constructed in 1961 and operates 7 days a week, 24 hours a day, to inspect commercial and noncommercial traffic in Rolette County, North Dakota.
+The port was constructed in 1961 and operates seven days a week, 24 hours a day, to inspect commercial and noncommercial traffic in Rolette County, North Dakota.
 The current facility needs to be upgraded to improve and support the operations of federal inspection agencies.
 The project would provide a new main port building, commercial and noncommercial primary and secondary inspection areas, outbound inspection, safety for livestock inspections, and improved queuing for International Peace Garden patrons.
 Building design would meet the operational needs of the federal agencies present and aim to architecturally connect with the local community, climate and geography.

 Address: 10947 US-281, Dunseith, ND 58329